jhidding/adhesion-code/appendix.md

 ### The sphere

 Unfortunately CGAL seems to have no function to compute the intersection of a `Sphere` with a `Segment`.
-We'll take the opportunity to do some algebraic geometry our selves.
+We'll take the opportunity to do some computational geometry our selves.
 The `Sphere` data type will have two members:

 ``` {.cpp #sphere-members}
 Point  origin;